LiamHardman/fm-dash/docs/PERFORMANCE.md

 ---

-Regular performance monitoring and optimization ensure FMDB remains fast and responsive as datasets grow and user load increases.
+Regular performance monitoring and optimization ensure FM-Dash remains fast and responsive as datasets grow and user load increases.